hexagontk/hexagon/http_server/README.md

 [http_server_servlet]: /http_server_servlet

-# HTTP Context
-These are the events that the handlers handle (they are also called HTTP calls or just calls along this documentation).
-They wrap HTTP requests and responses along with some attributes that may be used to pass data across handlers and an exception field to express that a previous callback resulted in an error.

-The HTTP context provides you with everything you need to handle a HTTP request.
-It contains the request, the response, and a bunch of utility methods to return results, read parameters or pass attributes among filters/routes.

-The methods are available directly from the callback.
-You can check the [API documentation] for the full list of methods.
-This sample code illustrates the usage:

-@code http_test/src/main/kotlin/com/hexagonkt/http/test/examples/SamplesTest.kt?callbackCall

-[API documentation]: /api/http_server/com.hexagonkt.http.server/-call

 # Handlers
 The main building blocks of Hexagon HTTP services are a set of handlers.
 A handler is made up of two simple pieces: